Course type: Practical

 During the workshop each participant will normally carry out at least one ano-rectal examination.
-The practical sessions include peer physical examination and are compliant with the requirements of CSP information paper PD092 (see further information below).
+The practical sessions include peer physical examination.
 Female participants may choose to act as a model during the practical sessions.
 Valid consent procedures are used throughout.
 A participant choosing to act as a model may opt out of having practical techniques performed on them at any stage.

 Please note: vaginal examination is not included as any part of this workshop.